richbl/remote-folder-copy/README.md

 ## Basic Usage
-Copy-Remote-Folder is run through a command-line interface (CLI), so all of the command options are made available there.
+Remote-Folder-Copy is run through a command-line interface (CLI), so all of the command options are made available there.

 Here's the default response when running `remote_folder_copy.sh` with no parameters: